origin

 Black-Litterman vs equal-weight.
 Equal-weight portfolios have had a surprisingly good empirical track record — Michaud's critique of MVO partially stems from observations that equal weight often beats optimized portfolios out-of-sample.
 Equal weight is robust precisely because it ignores the noisy return estimates that MVO exploits.
 Black-Litterman occupies a more sophisticated position: it uses a market equilibrium anchor that is more information-rich than equal weight, and it allows genuine skill — if you have it — to translate into allocation advantage through the view mechanism.
 Equal weight is the correct default only when you believe you have no useful views at all.

 Black-Litterman vs risk parity.
 Risk parity approaches, which allocate capital such that each asset contributes equally to total portfolio risk, solve a different problem.
-They are agnostic about expected returns entirely, focusing purely on the volatility and correlation structure of the asset universe.
+Risk parity approaches are agnostic about expected returns entirely, focusing purely on the volatility and correlation structure of the asset universe.
 This is a defensible position if you genuinely have no return views and believe return estimation is hopeless.
 Black-Litterman takes a different stance: it acknowledges that return estimation is uncertain, but treats that uncertainty as something to be quantified and managed rather than avoided entirely.
 Risk parity also tends to overweight bonds and low-volatility assets structurally, which may or may not align with a client's actual risk objectives.
 For practitioners who want to incorporate factor exposures and directional views within a coherent optimization framework, Black-Litterman generally provides more flexibility.
 The covariance estimation that feeds into Black-Litterman can itself be stabilized using Ledoit-Wolf covariance shrinkage, which addresses the noise problem in the correlation matrix the same way Black-Litterman addresses it in the return vector.

 The question of which model is right for a given investor depends on what information that investor genuinely possesses.
 An investor with no views, no convictions, and no differentiated analysis is probably best served by something close to a market portfolio or a risk-parity approach.
 An investor with genuine, well-reasoned views about relative asset class performance — grounded in macroeconomic analysis, fundamental valuation, or quantitative signals — can translate those views into allocation advantage through Black-Litterman in a way that no other framework supports as cleanly.